polichtm/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

     $resourceGroupName = 'az12001b-cl-RG'
     ```

-1. In the Cloud Shell pane, run the following command, to create the first set of 4 managed disks that you will attach to the first Azure VM you deployed in the previous task:
+1. In the Cloud Shell pane, run the following command to create the first set of 4 managed disks that you will attach to the first Azure VM you deployed in the previous task:

     ```
     $location = (Get-AzResourceGroup -Name $resourceGroupName).Location